Allow related issues to be started/due on the same date.

 Another workaround for this issue is to specify a delay of -1 days when linking the issues.

-#7 Updated by Marius BALTEANU 9 months ago
+#7 Updated by Marius BALTEANU about 1 year ago

 Sebastian C wrote: